Monitoring and evaluation

-How course and programme monitoring and evaluation is done at the School.
+How course and programme monitoring is done, school-specific forms, and the importance of staff-student liaison committees.

 These monitoring and evaluation procedures are based on a series of University-wide principles.